AethonGr/keystone-api-standard/README.md

 The KEYSTONE API Standard follows semantic versioning to manage and track changes.
 Each version is tagged in the repository, allowing users to download specific releases.

+### v0.2.0

+This version introduces significant enhancements to the KEYSTONE API Standard, including:
+- Integration of `eCMR` as a new data object, based on v0.1 from the [Open Logistics Foundation](https://openlogisticsfoundation.org/ecmr/).
+- A new `Organization` entity with full CRUD methods and a corresponding sample server.
+- Data model updates, including new attributes for `Location` and `Organization`.
+- Enhanced filtering capabilities across multiple `transport-operations` endpoints, allowing for more specific queries.

 ### v0.1.0

 The initial release of the KEYSTONE API Standard includes: